rails/rails/guides/source/active_record_querying.md

 ```

 Eager loading may trigger more than one query under the hood, and some queries
 may need the results of previous ones.
-Because of that, `explain` actually
+Because of that, `explain` actually first
 executes the query, and then asks for the query plans.

 For example,
 ```ruby
 Customer.where(id: 1).includes(:orders).explain
 ```

-yields
+may yield this for MySQL and MariaDB:

 ```
 EXPLAIN for: SELECT `customers`.* FROM `customers`  WHERE `customers`.`id` = 1